Alonso-del-Arte/chess/doc/Variants.md

 ## Variants requiring a special board

+### Yoko Ono's *Play It by Trust*

+In 1966, Yoko Ono exhibited a large chess set at the Indica Gallery in London with the usual White and Black pieces, except that the White pieces are white and the Black pieces are also white, and also the squares are all white but half the squares are "embossed" so that a checkerboard pattern can still be discerned.
+The artist did not intend for games on this board to progress too far beyond the opening, as the players get confused about which pawns belong to whom.

 ### 4-player chess

 Each of the four players gets the usual complement of eight pawns, two rooks,